ymanvictor/arbo_multiplex/README.md

 ## Data

 Individual-level data are protected by participant confidentiality requirements under the GDPR and national regulations in France, Peru, and Senegal, as well as local ethics approvals.
 Consequently, raw individual-level datasets cannot be shared publicly.
-De-identified summary data sufficient to reproduce the main analyses are included in this repository.
+De-identified data and summary data sufficient to reproduce the main analyses and figures of the manuscript are included in this repository.

 ## Code